zhulinchng/marker/README.md

 - `--use_llm`: Uses an LLM to improve accuracy.
 You will need to configure the LLM backend - see [below](#llm-services).
 - `--format_lines`: Reformat all lines using a local OCR model (inline math, underlines, bold, etc.).
 This will give very good quality math output.
 - `--force_ocr`: Force OCR processing on the entire document, even for pages that might contain extractable text.
+- `--block_correction_prompt`: if LLM mode is active, an optional prompt that will be used to correct the output of marker.
+This is useful for custom formatting or logic that you want to apply to the output.
 - `--strip_existing_ocr`: Remove all existing OCR text in the document and re-OCR with surya.
 - `--redo_inline_math`: If you want the absolute highest quality inline math conversion, use this along with `--use_llm`.
 - `--disable_image_extraction`: Don't extract images from the PDF.
 If you also specify `--use_llm`, then images will be replaced with a description.